-All macronutrients aren’t created equal when it comes to energy production.
+All macronutrients (protein, carbohydrate and fat) aren’t created equal when it comes to energy production.

-Now on the face of it, carbohydrates provide you with the fastest form of energy- making it an easy assumption that a diet relying heavily on breads, pastas and cereals would be most effective at providing sustainable energy.
+Now on the face of it, carbohydrates provide you with the fastest form of energy, making it an easy assumption that a diet relying heavily on bread, pasta and cereals would be most effective at providing sustainable energy.

-Take the cereal breakfast our example office worker treated themselves to- initially that in conjunction with coffee (which we’ll get to shortly), is going to provide you with a quick burst of energy.
+Take the cereal breakfast our example office worker treated themselves to.
+Initially, the cereal in conjunction with coffee (which we’ll discuss shortly), is going to provide you with a quick burst of energy.

-This quick burst of energy also, however, is the cause of a sharp increase in your blood sugar levels.
+This quick burst of energy, however, is the cause of a sharp increase in your blood sugar levels.